codeperfectplus/SystemGuard/docs/introduction.rst

    Manager roles (upcoming feature).
 -  Update security updates with a single click or automatically update to the latest version to simplify maintenance.
+-  Real-time monitoring capabilities to keep track of server performance

+By default, SystemGuard is running on 5050 port and prometheus is running on 9090 port.